 - Olive oil or olive oil spray for a slimming friendly version.
 For extra flavour you can use the oil from the sun-dried tomatoes

 - Sun-dried tomatoes.
-For a slimming version you need to rinse these as they are usually stored in oil
+For a slimming version you need to rinse these as they are usually stored in oil.
+You can also use sun-dried tomato pesto if you like!

 - Garlic granules, a hint of paprika and salt